LeechCSE/Asyncio-Proxy-Herd/README.md

             -------| Juzang |-------| Campbell |
                    +--------+       +----------+
 ```
 The servers accept TCP connections from clients.
-Clients can access to any
+Clients can access any
 server of them(Let's call it *origin server*).
 The updated information of the
-clients are automatically propagated through the neighbor servers of the
+clients is automatically propagated through the neighbor servers of the
 *origin server*, using inter-server communication with
 [flooding algorithm](https://en.wikipedia.org/wiki/Flooding_%28computer_networking%29).\
-For example, a client reaches `Riley` and updates its location.
+For example, a client reaches out to `Riley` and updates its location.
 Then, the
-client information is propagated into `Jaquez` and `Juzang` and again into
-`Bernard` and `Campbell`.
+client information is propagated into `Jaquez` and `Juzang` and again into `Bernard` and `Campbell`.

 ## Key features
 - Inter-server communication for realiablity and performance